 Help and advice on buying property in Devon

 Devon is large and diverse.
 The famous ‘cream teas’ and fantastic food (including Michelin starred restaurants) welcome thousands of visitors each year to the South West.
-Devon is the second largest county, after Yorkshire in the UK, approximately 2500 square miles; the travel time from the northern most point at Ilfracombe on the Bristol Chanel to East Prawle in the south on the English Chanel would take about 3 hours, even though it is only 100 miles!
+Devon is the second largest county, after Yorkshire in the UK, approximately 2500 square miles; the travel time from the northern most point at Ilfracombe on the Bristol Channel to East Prawle in the south on the English Channel would take about 3 hours, even though it is only 100 miles!

 We ‘Devonians’ think nothing of travelling 50 miles for dinner!

 Splitting it into areas is also a challenge, below I have highlighted those that are known in the property world.

 - North Devon with its rugged cliffs, open spaces, sparcely populated areas and World famous surfing beaches such as Croyde.

 - Mid Devon, which has lovely unspoilt countryside and great fishing along the River Exe and Taw Valley.

 - West Devon which incorporates Dartmoor National Park.
 The Teign Valley has great access to Exeter and Dartmoor.